-In properties owned and managed by HAGC, including Public Housing, HAGC operates a Congregate Services Program providing meals, laundry and housekeeping services to individuals who are often disabled.
+In public Housing, HAGC operates a Congregate Services Program providing meals, laundry and housekeeping services to individuals who are often disabled.
 This resource provides tenancy support to help encourage persons with disabilities to continue to remain independent.
-On average, HAGC's Congregate Services Program serves approximately 1,114 meals a months and 476 personal services.
 The Congregate Services Program is staffed by a Congregate Coordinator and staff who work closely with disabled residents and facilitate community referrals when needed.
-Referrals are also made to Adult Protective Services in the event that staff has a reasonable basis to believe that the resident is a vulnerable adult and is at risk for abuse, neglect, or exploitation and who, because of physical or mental illness or disabilities, lack sufficient capacity to make, communicate or carry out decisions concerning their well being.
+Referrals are also made to Adult Protective Services in the event that staff has a reasonable basis to believe that the resident is a vulnerable adult and is at risk for abuse, neglect, or exploitation and who, because of physical or mental illness or disabilities, lack sufficient capacity to make, communicate or carry out decisions concerning their well-being.

 The Congregate program is supplemented and enhanced by a Memorandum of Understanding with Assisted living Provider, DPSP, who provides on-site services to individuals who are often times disabled.
-DPSP is a licensed Assisted Living Program which individually tailored services including nursing care, assistance with personal care, assistance with accessing transportation, and other supportive services to help residents age in place rather than being displaced to a nursing home or other intuitional facility.
+HAGC has partnered with DPSP since 2013 and maintains rental space in HAGC's affordable housing buildings.
+DPSP is a licensed Assisted Living Program which individually tailored services including nursing care, assistance with personal care, assistance with accessing transportation, and other supportive services to help residents age in place rather than being displaced to a nursing home or other institutional facility.